What is bail jumping?

-Under Massachusetts’s law, a defendant can be charged with failing to appear in court after being released on bail or personal recognizance, also known as “bail jumping”.
+Bail Jumping.
+Under Massachusetts’s law, a defendant failing to appear in court after released on bail is committing a crime.

 “A person who is released by court order or other lawful authority on bail recognizance on condition that he [or she] will appear personally at a specified time and place and who fails without sufficient excuse to so appear will be punished…”

-…on bail recognizance on the condition that he or she will appear personally at a specific time and place fails to do so without an appropriate excuse, is committing a crime and consequentially will be punished.
+…on bail recognizance on the condition that he or she will appear personally at a specific time and place.

-How does the Commonwealth prove a defendant guilty of jumping bail?
+How does the government prove that I jumped bail?

-In order to prove a defendant GUILTY of the legal offense of jumping bail, the Commonwealth must prove the following three elements of the offense beyond a reasonable doubt (ALL):
+In order to prove a defendant GUILTY of the legal offense of jumping bail, the Commonwealth must prove the following three elements of the offense beyond a reasonable doubt:

-Note that since failure to appear is a separate criminal offense, it may not be considered by a judge sentencing on the original charge in question.
+Note that since failure to appear is a separate criminal offense.

-“Personal recognizance” means that a person is released on his own promise to appear, without having to post any money or a bond to guarantee his or her appearance.
+“Personal recognizance” is when a person releases someone on his own promise to appear, without having to post any money or a bond to guarantee appearance.